-- We are now accepting pre-orders for the VQ 63″ FW-190 FOCKE WULF .60 EP/GP BLUE # 13.
-The current expected arrival date for this shipment is Late Sept +/- 2017.
+- We are now accepting pre-orders for the VQ 63″ FW-190 FOCKE WULF .60 EP/GP BLUE # 13 Model.
+The current expected arrival date for this shipment is Late December +/- 2017.
 Any changes to the ETA will be posted on this page.
 Exact arrival dates are not exact as there are many variables that can speed up or delay the arrival.
 Please note if you pre-order you are guaranteed a model included in the shipment.
 We cannot “reserve” a model from the shipment if it is not pre-paid.

-- In order to reserve your VQ 63″ FW-190 FOCKE WULF .60 EP/GP BLUE # 13 model your payment will be processed at the time your pre-order is placed.
+- In order to reserve your VQ 63″ FW-190 FOCKE WULF .60 EP/GP BLUE # 13 model, your payment will be processed at the time your pre-order is placed.

 - Pre-order here now!